Read the latest information on

 |Orchard Biosecurity Manual for the Summerfruit Industry (3 MB)|

 |Pest surveillance sheet (67 KB)|

 To ensure your property has the best protection against the introduction and spread of new pests, identify the strengths and weaknesses of your orchard’s biosecurity activities through some self-assessment questions.

-Once identified, a few simple, non-costly and practical procedures can be implemented to strengthen areas of greatest risk to your orchard.
 While changing everyday practices can take more effort in the short term, these will become second nature with time and are easier and cheaper than dealing with the introduction of a new pest.

 The NSW Department of Primary Industries has published a series of growing guides on the following crops: